RedhawkSDR/mil.jpeojtrs.sca/README.md

-# REDHAWK SCA EMF Model
+# REDHAWK XML EMF Model

 ## Description

-Contains the SCA XML EMF model used by the REDHAWK IDE and Explorer Applications.
+Contains the REDHAWK XML EMF model used by the REDHAWK IDE and Explorer Applications.

 ## REDHAWK Documentation